In this post, we’ll look at some of the key differences between Apache Cassandra (hereafter just Cassandra) and DynamoDB.

 Cassandra versus DynamoDB costs must be compared carefully.
 If you have an application that mostly writes or one that relies on strong read consistency, Cassandra may be a better choice.

 You will also need to know which technologies you need to supplement the database?
-If you need the open source like ElasticSearch, Apache Spark, or Apache Kafka, Cassandra is your choice.
+If you need an open source like ElasticSearch, Apache Spark, or Apache Kafka, Cassandra is your choice.
 If you plan to make extensive use of AWS products, then it’s DynamoDB.

 If you use a cloud provider other than AWS or run your own data centers, then you would need to choose Cassandra.